Glen Ord Distillery & Beauly

 09

-Arrive at Urquhart Castle
+Arrive at Port

-Exit to Invergordon
+Return to Cromarty Port, Invergordon

 Section 1: Cromarty Port & Invergordon → Cromarty Bridge